-The Emergency Response Plan is under the executive direction of President George Bridges who will determine whether the plan is to be activated and oversee implementation of the plan.
-In the absence of the President, the Treasurer /CFO, Peter Harvey will assume the role, followed in order by the Provost and Dean of Faculty, Timothy Kaufman-Osborn, the Dean of Students, Chuck Cleveland, the Dean of Admissions, Tony Cabasco, and the Chief Technology Officer, Dan Terrio.
+The Emergency Response Plan is under the executive direction of the College President who will determine whether the plan is to be activated and oversee implementation of the plan.
+In the absence of the President, the Treasurer /CFO will assume the role, followed in order by the Provost/Dean of Faculty, the Dean of Students, the Dean of Admissions, and the Chief Information Officer.